Charmed MongoDB

 22.04

-Relations, or what Juju documentation describes as Integration, are the easiest way to create a user for MongoDB in Charmed MongoDB.
+Juju integrations, previously known as “relations”, are the easiest way to create a user for MongoDB in Charmed MongoDB.
 Relations automatically create a username, password, and database for the desired user/application.
-As mentioned earlier in the Access MongoDB section it is a better practice to connect to MongoDB via a specific user rather than the admin user.
+As mentioned in Access MongoDB, the best practice is to connect to MongoDB via a specific user rather than the admin user.

 juju deploy data-integrator --channel edge --config database-name=test-database